martinstarkov/ecs/README.md

 });
 ```

-Or only entities with specific components:
+Or only entities with specific components (i.e. an entity has all listed component types):

 ```c++
 for (auto [entity, zombie, food] : manager.EntitiesWith<ZombieComponent, FoodComponent>()) {